0xPolygon/polygon-docs/docs/pos/how-to/troubleshoot/technical-faqs.md

 ### 11. I'm getting an error starting the bridge

-**Error**: Object "start" is unknown, try "bridge help".
-Is it still ok to ignore this?
+Error: Object "start" is unknown, try "bridge help".
+Is it still OK to ignore this?

 Check "which bridge" - if it's `/usr/sbin/bridge` you're not running the right "bridge" program.